Soarbh-Srivastava/algo-grind/README.md

 - **Progress Tracking**: Monitor your solving progress and performance metrics
 - **Solution Explanations**: Detailed explanations and multiple solution approaches
 - **Topic-wise Organization**: Problems categorized by data structures and algorithms

+## 🏛️ System Design

+For a visual representation of the project's architecture, please see the [System Design Document](./SYSTEM_DESIGN.md).

 ## 🛠️ Tech Stack